Classic DOS Games

 Community

-Visitors are encouraged to share their thoughts, memories and experiences, assist one another, and contribute to the development of a Classic DOS Games community in our Forum.
+Visitors are encouraged to share their thoughts, memories and experiences, assist one another, and contribute to the development of a RGB Classic Games community in our Forum.
 I feel that extending the mandate of the site to form a community of individuals who share the site's ideals is important to the nature of this project.
 I can also personally be reached by email on the Contact page.

 Using our resources to actively contribute to the cause